CFG-Architect/cfg-architect.github.io/content/docs/articles/neuroprogramming.md

 You are loved when you match the role.\
 People are proud of you when you move in the required direction.\
-You are special when you fulfill expectation.\
+You are special when you meet expectations.\
 You are good when you remain silent.\
 You are mature when you need nothing.\
 You are strong when you do not doubt.\